Engee documentation

 here:

-A session in Julia is the current working environment, managed by the package manager (Pkg), which defines the available packages and projects for code execution.
-A session includes the
+• The Julia session is the current working environment managed by the Package Manager (Pkg), which defines the available packages and projects for code execution.
+The session includes the configuration files Project.toml and `Manifest.toml', which capture information about package versions and dependencies, allowing Julia to manage the project and its dependencies.

-- records the exact versions of all dependencies (including their subdependencies) of a package.
-It is created automatically, when installing dependencies or when adding a package via Pkg.
-It is created automatically by usage of thedevelop
+• Manifest.toml' — captures the exact versions of all dependencies (including their sub-dependencies) of the package.
+It is created automatically when dependencies are installed or when a package is added via Pkg.
+It is created automatically when using the 'develop command to connect to the current session.

 using My_lib

-# или import My_lib
+# or import My_lib